 R.M.S.
 Titanic, Inc. v.
 Wrecked and Abandoned Vessel, 435 F.3d 521 (4th Cir.
 2006) (resolution of title to artifacts salvaged from shipwreck Titanic)

 Scheffler v.
 Adams and Reese LLP, 950 So.2d 641 (La.
 2007) (whether cooperating lawyers owe each other fiduciary duties)

 Litigation + Appellate + Justice

 Constitutional + Historical + International

-Although I now only take special cases, I draw on my legal experience daily.
-I continue to speak, write, teach, and work on issues of public import, particularly in the media space, which brings about adeptness with intellectual property and creative projects/talent.
+I only take special cases, though in all my work I draw on my legal experience, and daily at that.
+I continue to speak, write, teach, and navigate issues of public import, particularly in the media space, which brings about adeptness with intellectual property and creative talent.